obay-mardini/gitHubApp/src/README.md

 # GitHub

+To test the app, just go to index.html#/testing

 The app is a simple client-side app that lists GitHub repositories for a given user.

 The end-user will enter a Github user's name and see a list of repositories for that user including a link to the repos